The First-Year Application

 As a first-year applicant, you’ll submit:

 - The online application.
-Apply online through the Common Application.
+Apply online through the Common Application or the Coalition Application.
 EMAIL: When applying, we strongly encourage you to use an email address that is unique to you, rather than a family email address.
 This will ensure the confidentiality of our communication with you.
 RESIDENCY: Please note that if you are applying as a North Carolina resident, there is a separate process for determining your residency.
 For more information about this process, please see our Residency page.

 - $85 nonrefundable application fee.
 If you cannot afford the application fee, talk to your school counselor about submitting a fee waiver.
 We accept College Board and NACAC fee waivers, or a letter from a school official requesting that we waive your fee.
 FEE WAIVER: We will waive the application fee for any applicant who is an active-duty member of the U.S. Armed Forces.
 No extra paperwork is required.
-Please just indicate your active-duty status on the Common Application and we will waive your application fee.
+Please just indicate your active-duty status on the application and we will waive your application fee.

 - One essay + Two short answers.
 We don’t get to meet our applicants face-to-face, so your essay (250-650 words) and short answers (200-250 words) give us the opportunity to hear your voice and get to know you as a person.
 The essay and short answers are a critical part of our review, not only as we select students for admission, but also for merit-based scholarships and Excel@Carolina opportunities, such as Honors Carolina.
-View our 2018 application prompts on the blog.

 - Official transcript.
 Ask your school counselor to submit a transcript on your behalf.
 Transcripts should be official copies sent by mail or secure electronic delivery.
 Please note that we will happily accept transcripts submitted to us through the College Foundation of North Carolina.